bangsluke/Dorkinians-Website-V3/ENGINEERING_DOCTRINE.md

 - **Rationale**: Makes components more testable and maintainable
 - **Implementation**: Use custom hooks for data fetching, Zustand for global state, and pure components for presentation

+## Documentation Standards

+### Markdown Documentation Protocol
+- **Rule**: When creating or updating documentation, always follow the user's established formatting standards from the beginning
+- **Rationale**: Prevents the need for user corrections and ensures consistency across all documentation
+- **Implementation**:
+  - Include comprehensive Table of Contents with all subsections (H2, H3, H4) and proper anchor links
+  - Add "Back to Table of Contents" navigation links between all major sections
+  - Follow the user's specific markdown structure requirements consistently

+### Documentation Integration Protocol
+- **Rule**: When merging content from multiple sources, ensure all structural elements are comprehensive and match established standards
+- **Rationale**: Prevents incomplete integration that requires user enhancement
+- **Implementation**:
+  - Anticipate the full depth of documentation structure needed
+  - Include all subsections in table of contents, not just major sections
+  - Verify complete integration before considering the task complete

 ## Quality Gates

 ### Pre-Deployment Checklist